Iranian Woman

 Reach down and the fingers so tiny,

-so fragile yet so strong in their quiet slumbered love
+so fragile yet so strong in their quiet

-unconsciously wrap around mine
+wrap around mine and transmit pulse

-circling, snaking, dancing through me
+through my body, circling, snaking, dancing

-with a warmth that runs from my heart
+through me with a warmth that runs

-that will connect us as long as she lives.
+of the bond that will connect us as long as she lives.

 Tip-toe from her room and return to mine,